 - We did not want to introduce malware stored in hidden text.

 - It meant we could check the many links in the pages.

 - Some of the content was recategorised to make it easier going forward.

 - We could limit access to the site from the start.

-We scanned all the images and documents before uploading.
+We scanned all the images and documents for malware before uploading.
 The site went back online once the top and medium priority content was in place.
 Thereafter we published content as soon as it was transferred.